 After researching best practices at other institutions of higher education, the new structure was developed by a leadership advisory council, the Classification Advisory Committee and Human Resources, with input from key stakeholders throughout the university.
 This new structure is in line with best practices in the industry related to job classifications.

 Please be sure to read all of the frequently asked questions on this page, as many potential questions from your employees can be answered using the information provided here.
-We strongly encourage you to review this short module on SkillPort, which is an introduction to the classification structure.
-This video provides information for managers on what they need to do in early 2016 upon the introduction of the new structure.

 You are encouraged to meet with your HR representative as soon as possible (or your division/school's HR liaison, if there is not a dedicated HR representative).
 Your HR representative will provide the job classification data for each position that has a formal reporting relationship to you.